Quantcast

 Restaurants du Cœur

 In September 1985, he launched the "Restaurants du Cœur" (usually called Restos du cœur) charity (40,000 volunteers in almost 2,500 eating establishments, which serve some 600,000 daily beneficiaries) in a speech on the radio station Europe 1.
-This famous speech begins "I have a little idea…" The charity collects food, money and clothes for the needy and the homeless.
-Each year, a fundraising concert series is presented by singers and celebrities collectively known as "Les Enfoirés"
+The charity collects food, money and clothes for the needy and the homeless.
+Each year, a fundraising concert series is presented by singers and celebrities collectively known as "Les Enfoirés".

 Death

-In September 1985 Coluche had set a world speed record (252.087 km/hr) on a one-km track with a 750cc motorcycle.
-Less than a year later, at 16:35 on 19 June 1986, Coluche died crashing his Honda 1100 VFC into a truck on the "route de Cannes" a road in the commune of [Opio, Alpes-Maritimes] in southeastern France.
+In March 1985 Coluche had set a world speed record (252.087 km/h; 156.64 mph) on a one-km (1000 yard) track in Italy with a 750cc motorcycle.
+A little more than a year later, at 16:35 on 19 June 1986, he died after crashing his Honda 1100 VFC into a truck on the "route de Cannes" a road in the commune of Opio, Alpes-Maritimes in southeastern France.
 He was 41.
-This event provoked national grief and inspired the album Putain de camion ("damn truck") by his close friend Renaud.
+This event provoked national grief and inspired the album Putain de camion ("fucking truck") by his close friend Renaud.
 Some conspiracy theories have since surfaced, mainly in the book Coluche, l'accident: contre-enquête, alleging that Coluche might have been murdered.

-On the occasion of the 30th anniversary of his death, from October 6, 2016 to January 14, 2017, an exhibition about Coluche was held in Hôtel de Ville, Paris.
+On the occasion of the 30th anniversary of his death, from 6 October 2016 to 14 January 2017, an exhibition about Coluche was held at Paris City Hall.

-In March 2011, a bronze status of Coluche, dressed with his trademark striped dungaree, is unveiled in his hometown of Montrouge (suburb of Paris).
+In March 2011, a bronze statue of Coluche, dressed in his trademark striped dungarees, was unveiled in his hometown of Montrouge (suburb of Paris).

 Awards